 That weekend to be relaxed and lazy.
-Maybe you won’t even get out of your pajamas.
-There’s nothing wrong with that!

 A dessert bread full of warming spices that make the whole house smell good.
 Personally, I can’t think of anything better.
-And this Persimmon Gingerbread Recipe is all that, and then some.
+And this Ginger Persimmon Bread Recipe is all that, and then some.

 Persimmon recipes are so delicious with aromatic, warming spices.
 When the bread bakes, the spices might even make their way out a crack in a window, thereby making the whole street — possibly even the neighborhood — smell delightful and delectable!
 Nothing better, I tell you.